Andrew Hoggard: First term, 2023-present

 In August 2024, Hoggard as Minister for Food Safety announced the government was not going to sign up to new infant formula quality standards developed by Food Standards Australia New Zealand and would instead develop a separate New Zealand standard over the next five years.
 The announcement was welcomed by the dairy industry but was criticised by the New Zealand College of Midwives.
 In April 2025 RNZ reported that Hoggard had been heavily lobbied by dairy industry representatives, including his sister.
 Soon after, RNZ reported that the government was considering signing up to the standards, following a change of position by the dairy lobbyists.

 In early December 2024, Hoggard as Biosecurity Minister halted all New Zealand poultry exports following an outbreak of the H7N6 subtype of avian influenza at a Moeraki farm.

+In October 2025, Hoggard announced a rewrite of pig welfare laws, cancelling the previous government's plans to ban farrowing crates in favor of a legislative amendment that retained them with stricter regulations and a 10-year transition period.
+Released documents subsequently revealed that the National Animal Welfare Advisory Committee (NAWAC), the government's independent expert body, had disagreed with the reforms, advising that the continued confinement of sows likely did not meet the standards of the Animal Welfare Act.

+On 10 March 2026, Hoggard as Associate Agricultural Minister confirmed that the Government would not progress with an ACT and National pledge to reverse the previous government's ban on live animal exports during the 54th New Zealand Parliamentary term, stating that he had been unable to secure consensus within the New Zealand Cabinet.
+He said that the Government would instead focus on implementing its reforms to the Resource Management Act 1991.

+On 11 May 2026, Hoggard confirmed that the Government would support the creation of investor-funded voluntary carbon and nature projects.
+In 12 May, Hoggard expressed support for an "open seat rule" to allow school children to use rural school buses in order to boost rural school attendance.